naftaliharris/lazysort/README.md

 + Doesn't numpy have a median and percentile function?

 Yes, but it's implemented by sorting the entire array and then reading off the requested values, not with quickselect or another O(n) selection algorithm.
+And LazySorted is empirically faster.